-In the run-up to last year’s referendum in the UK, over three articles Euronews examined the ebb and flow of Britain’s troubled relations with the European Union: the first from its entry in 1973 and through the Thatcher years; the second in the 1990s in the run-up to the euro, and the third looking at the impact of EU expansion from 2004.
+In the run-up to the 2016 EU referendum in the UK, over three articles Euronews examined the ebb and flow of Britain’s troubled relations with the European Union: the first from its entry in 1973 and through the Thatcher years; the second in the 1990s in the run-up to the euro, and the third looking at the impact of EU expansion from 2004.

-In this follow-up, we look at the key events over the year since the date of the EU referendum was announced, to the triggering of the UK’s formal exit process from the EU.
+In this follow-up, we look at the key events in the year from the announcement of the date of the EU referendum, to the triggering of the UK’s formal exit process from the EU.

 In February 2016 Prime Minister David Cameron returns from Brussels with a deal he says will safeguard Britain’s future in the EU.
 The referendum is set for June 23.
 The question to be put to voters is: “Should the United Kingdom remain a member of the European Union or leave the European Union?”